Stem Cell Therapy 101: What You Need to Know

 While there are a growing number of potential therapies being tested in clinical trials, there are only a few stem cell therapies that have so far been approved by the US FDA.
 Those are:

 Other therapies based on adult stem cells are currently in clinical trials.
-Until those trials are complete we won't know which type of stem cell is most effective in treating different diseases.
+Until those trials are complete we won't know which type of stem cell is most effective in treating different diseases.10.
+Is there a clinical trial that I can participate in that uses stem cells as therapy?

 The public may search a database of NIH-sponsored clinical trials at www.clinicaltrials.gov.
 Enter the search terms of interest (e.g., Parkinson's Disease and stem cells) to search for applicable clinical trials.